Kids and Toddler Lunch Ideas and How to Get Kids Involved with Planning Their Lunch!

 That is the million dollar question how to we get our kids to eat what we pack them I am not a fan of buying from the tuck shop even though they seem to have healthier options these days I just find it too expensive and I am all about saving money so this is one things I do like to have have control over, even my husband gets a packed lunch as I cannot justify $50-$70 a week on coffee and take away lunches.
 So part of that routine in many households is packing school lunches.

-Of course if your child has dietary restrictions or food allergies, packing lunches is a must.
-Frankly, packing a lunch allows you to include healthy foods your child will actually eat and it doesn’t have to cost any more than what you would be paying for lunch at school.
+For the child that has dietary restrictions or food allergies, packing lunches is a must.
+It allows you to include healthy foods your child will actually eat and it doesn’t have to cost any more than what you would be paying for lunch at school.

 Of course packing a lunch every day doesn’t do any good if your child doesn’t eat it or ends up trading most of it away for junk food.
 The key then is to find things that your child loves and enjoys eating.